 How to protect your server from **MOST** cheaters easily 101

-I often see servers being demolished by the most blatant “cheaters” where it could be prevented in a super easy way (explosions, peds, teleporting etc.)
+I often see servers being demolished by the most blatant “cheaters” where it could be prevented in a super easy way (explosions, peds, teleporting etc.).
+In this post we detail the easiest way to block or catch cheaters on your FiveM server.

 Lets start by the simplest things you can do (i.e SERVER COMMANDS / CONVARS)